Windmills of South Africa 🌍

 This mill is the forgotten third surviving Dutch style windmill in South Africa.
 (In fact the Cape Tourist board state that there are only 2 remaining mills, totally ignoring this one which is readily visible as you drive into Cape Town).

 Building of the Nieuwe Molen for the burgher council was completed in 1782, making this the oldest surviving South African windmill.
 In 1807 the Burgher Kassien Claasen Dekanah acquired it, and the same family owned it till 1847.
 In 1901 the Colonial Government bought the mill, and erected a hospital around it, known as the Alexandra Institution.
+The machinery from the mill was removed around 100 years ago.

 The mill was only placed on the list of National Monuments of South Africa in 1978, though it had been mentioned in the publication of the 1941 list.
+In the mid 2020s, the mill tower has had a bit of a facelift, funded by the same Rupert family who have largely funded the restoration of Mostert's Mill.

 Durbanville (#za2)